 3. Download These Mindfulness Apps

 While too much time on your phone can make your brain stale, there are plenty of apps out there that can boost your wellbeing through chants, mediation, happy quotes and smile-inducing reminders.
-Try some of these to get you going.
+Try some of these wellness apps to get you going.

 4. Step Outside